hetvi01/FastAPI-Chat-Application-Assignment/README.md

 ## API Endpoints

+-  Access the swagger API documentation at `http://localhost:5000/docs`
+- OR Find the json file in the root of the project names `swgger_api_documentation.json`

 ### Chat Management
 - POST /api/v1/chats/create-chat - Create a new chat
 - GET /api/v1/chats/get-chat - Get chat details and messages